lecrisha-icl/AWS-First-GenAI-Journey/AWS-GenAI-Contact-Center/README.md

 #### Run Notebook

-1. Navigate to the `/whisper` folder in your current repository.
+1. Navigate to the `/whisper` folder in your local repository.
 2. Copy all files and folders, upload them to the current notebook, and run the notebook.
-3. It is recommended to run every cell one by one.
+3. It is recommended to run every cell **one by one**.
 4. The folder structure will look like this:

 ![Folder Structure](https://github.com/vuongbachdoan/fcj-cd-demo/blob/main/whisper/imgs/notebook.png?raw=true)